 However the difficulties encountered in recent years have had an important impact on the construction schedule of the new COS backup building.
-This new facility will be available by 2019, whereas the mobile COS backup will be available by early 2017.
+This new facility will be available by 2019.
+This action is by the end of 2017 the main issue still to be addressed.